 ‘Fra Lippo Lippi’ by Robert Browning is a dramatic monologue running the length of 376 lines.
 The poem is written in blank verse with each line following the meter of iambic pentameter.
-There are five beats per line, each beginning with a unstressed syllable, and ending with a stressed.
+There are five beats per line, each beginning with an unstressed syllable, and ending with a stressed one.
 It is important that this poem not be confined by a rhyme scheme as Browning needs the lines to sound like a conversation is taking place.
-This helps the reader imagine that they too are participating in the rapid story telling.
+This helps the reader imagine that they too are participating in the rapid storytelling.

 Both of his parents died when he was young and he was forced to beg for scraps from men and dogs.
 He did this for a number of years before being taken into a monastery.
 There, he was finally able to eat his fill and indulge in his affinity for idleness.
 The monks attempted to make him study and learn Latin, but he says it was a waste of time.